 The literature that inform her thinking on the issue is of two theoretical traditions.
 The studies on valuation practices demonstrate the power of cultural (in this case - aesthetic) judgements on the transformation of social relations and distinctions (Lamont, 2012; Chong and Lamont, 2016).
 The growing literature on materiality, its effects and agentic capacities, on the other hand, emphasizes that value making and symbolic distinctions may account for and be reordered by particular material qualities of space (Keane, 2005; Goebel, 2016).

-The project is a comparative study of aesthetic valuations of architecture in post-socilaist cities with German past, Wroclaw in Poland and Qingdao in China, characterized by complex relations to its German past and hence, to the architecture of the German period, as well as to the architectural sites associated with the socialist epoch of the city's history.
+The project is a comparative study of aesthetic valuations of architecture in cities with German past, Wroclaw in Poland and Klaipeda in Lithuania, characterized by complex relations to its German past and hence, to the architecture of the German period, as well as to the architectural sites associated with the socialist epoch of the city's history.
 In these cities the examination of aesthetic valuation becomes a powerful instrument of revealing how issues of belonging, memory, nostalgia, democracy and post-socialist transformations actualize themselves in the aesthetic forms and judgments.

 - No ancillary activities